Fir3eye/DevOps-Scenario-Task/README.md

 ## Step-by-Step Guide
 <details>

 <summary><b>1.
 Nginx Setup for `www.abc.com` with SSL</b></summary>

+#### Scenario:- Configure Nginx virtual host for www.abc.com to proxy pass to localhost:3000 and then install SSL via Certbot

 #### 1. Update the package list and install Nginx:
 ```